ibis-project/ibis/docs/source/impala.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 For unpartitioned tables, you can use the ``alter`` method to change its
 location, file format, and other properties.
+For partitioned tables, to change
+partition-specific metadata use ``alter_partition``.

 .. autosummary::
    :toctree: generated/

    ImpalaTable.alter
+   ImpalaTable.alter_partition

 For example, if you wanted to "point" an existing table at a directory of CSV
 files, you could run the following command: